 Artificial intelligence is intelligence exhibited by machines or other non-living entities, or the creation of cognitive functions in an artificial mechanism.
-AI systems can be employed in a wide range of areas ranging from robotics to economics – to cybersecurity.
+AI systems can be employed in a wide range of areas ranging from robotics to AI-driven search engines, from economics to cybersecurity.

 Subsets of AI

 Here are a few essential concepts associated with AI technology.

 Machine learning is the ability of a computer to identify patterns in data and to use those patterns to perform tasks and solve problems.
 Such a system learns from its algorithms and develops the ability to make predictions or decisions that haven’t been programmed.
 For instance, programs such as Voice AI use machine learning to understand and then reproduce complex human speech patterns, and chatbots such as the Replika chatbot use this technology to mimic the way people write and communicate by text.

 Due to the ability to rapidly process large amounts of data, cybersecurity systems with integrated machine learning can help predict and prevent attacks more accurately.

 Expert systems are programs emulating the decision-making process of human intelligence to solve various issues.
 They are designed to solve complex problems by reasoning through bodies of knowledge.
 An expert system usually has two subsystems — the inference engine and the knowledge base.
 The knowledge base represents facts and rules.
 The inference engine uses the rules to deduce new facts.